dapr/docs/concepts/configuration/README.md

 ### Access Control allow lists for service invocation
 Access control enables the configuration of policies that restrict what operations *calling* applications can perform, via service invocation, on the *called* application.
 An access control policy is specified in configuration and be applied to Dapr sidecar for the *called* application.
-Example policies are shown below and access to the called app is based on the matched policy action.
+Example access policies are shown below and access to the called app is based on the matched policy action.
 You can provide a default global action for all calling applications and if no access control policy is specified, the default behavior is to allow all calling applicatons to access to the called app.

+## Concepts
+TrustDomain - A "trust domain" is a logical group to manage trust relationships.
+Every application is assigned a trust domain which can be specified in the access control list policy spec.
+If no policy spec is defined or an empty trust domain is specified, then a default value "public" is used.
+This trust domain is used to generate the identity of the application in the TLS cert.

+App Identity - Dapr generates a [SPIFFE](https://spiffe.io/) id for all applications which is attached in the TLS cert.
+The SPIFFE id is of the format: **spiffe://\<trustdomain>/ns/\<namespace\>/\<appid\>**.
+For matching policies, the trust domain, namespace and app ID values of the calling app are extracted from the SPIFFE id in the TLS cert of the calling app.
+These values are matched against the trust domain, namespace and app ID values specified in the policy spec.
+If all three of these match, then more specific policies are further matched.

 ```
 apiVersion: dapr.io/v1alpha1